Lupin3000/MicroPython-Firmware-Studio/readme.md

 ![application_preview.jpg](img/application_preview.jpg)

+The **MicroPython Firmware Studio** is a user-friendly application designed for the management and configuration of ESP microcontrollers.
+This software enables efficient firmware development and seamless flashing of MicroPython firmware onto ESP chips.

 ## Important

 The owner of this project assumes no responsibility for any damage, issues, or legal consequences resulting from the use of this software.
 Use it at your own risk and ensure compliance with all applicable laws and regulations.

+## Supported Devices

+Supported devices include ESP chips in the variants ESP32, ESP32-S2, ESP32-S3, ESP32-C3, and ESP32-C6, with specific flash sector configurations.

 ## Installation